NikolaiRadke/Noko/howto_compile/README.md

 Without these options the compiled sketch would exceed the 32kb flash memory of the Arduino Nano.

 ###Note:
 The sketch will **not** run without the Si4703 radio module.
-If you want to test it anyway, you have tomodify *NOKO,ino*.
+If you want to test it anyway, you have to modify *NOKO,ino*.
 Change the line
 ```#define def_radio 1           // Using Radio?```
 in the beginning of the sketch into
 ```//#define def_radio 1           // Using Radio?```